NajmosSalahin/Obsidian_Uni/1-Index/Answer.md

 - **(VI) Data Sampling:** In some cases, the data may be too large to analyze in its entirety.
 In such cases, a representative subset of the data is selected for analysis while still maintaining the overall characteristics of the original.

+# 11.

+## **Origins and Foundation of Data Science**

+While information technology began generating and processing data in the early 19th century, the true foundation of modern data science was laid over 50 years ago.
+This foundation is attributed to **John W. Tukey**, a mathematician who published the pivotal article "The Future of Data Analysis".

+### **Key Pioneers and Contributions**

+Several prominent figures played crucial roles in establishing data science as an indisputable domain:

+- **John Chambers:** Designed the S system, which served as the basis for future statistical programming languages, including R. He received the Software System Award in 1999.

+- **Jeff Wu:** A Professor at Georgia Tech who officially coined the term "Data Science" in 1997.

+- **William Cleveland:** A Distinguished Professor at Purdue University known for authoring significant books on data visualization.

+- **Leo Breiman:** A distinguished statistician at UC Berkeley and a pioneer in machine learning techniques.

+### **Modern Evolution**

+The 20th century witnessed drastic advancements in generating, capturing, and processing data, moving the field far beyond its 19th-century roots.

+---

+## **Foundational Fields of Study**

+Data science is drawn from three traditional fields that act as its foundation:

+1. **Mathematics and Statistics:** These form the logic underlying algorithms.
+Key concepts include descriptive and inferential statistics, probability, hypothesis testing, and mathematical modeling for optimal decision-making.

+2. **Computer Science (Information Technology):** Provides the structure for algorithms.
+It involves using high-level programming languages like R and Python, designed to be accessible even to non-programmers.

+3. **Domain Knowledge:** Expert knowledge in a specific area of application is crucial for creating metrics and making sense of data for decision-making.

+    - **Medicine:** Used to interpret model outputs using specific medical terms.

+    - **Engineering:** Used to understand and solve problems specific to various engineering branches.

+---

+## **Data Science and Decision-Making**

+Data science is the science of understanding data using processes, tools, and techniques to aid in decision-making.
+It involves moving from intuition-based to data-based decisions through three main steps:

+1. **Data Visualization:** Identifying, collecting, and exploring data using plots and graphs to spot trends (e.g., identifying months with maximum rainfall).

+2. **Data Mining:** Probing deeply to derive patterns and average information from the data.

+3. **Model Building:** Using past data to predict future outcomes (e.g., predicting if it will rain tomorrow).

+---

+## **Types of Data**

+1. **Structured Data:** Resides in fixed fields within a record and relies on a defined data model (e.g., an Excel table).
+SQL is the preferred method for querying this data.

+2. **Unstructured Data:** Difficult to fit into a standard model because content varies or is context-specific (e.g., email body content).

+3. **Natural Language:** A sub-category of unstructured data involving linguistics and ambiguity.
+It is highly challenging because words can have different meanings based on emotion or intent.

+4. **Machine-generated Data:** Information created automatically by computers or sensors without human intervention (e.g., web server logs, telemetry, and IoT).

+5. **Graph-based (Network) Data:** Focuses on relationships between objects using nodes, edges, and properties (e.g., Facebook or LinkedIn connections).

+6. **Audio, Image, and Video:** Easy for humans to recognize but difficult for computers; deep learning algorithms are used for interpretation.

+7. **Streaming Data:** Data that flows in real-time as events occur rather than being loaded in batches (e.g., "Trending" topics on Twitter or stock market tickers).

+---

+## **Data Storage for Big Data**

+Big data requires storage solutions that can handle large volumes, offer high performance for access, and guarantee scalability and reliability.
+Common types include:

+1. **Relational Database:** Organizes data in tables and uses SQL for retrieval and management.
+It is used for traditional structured data like financial information.

+2. **NoSQL Database:** Designed to handle unstructured data, such as social media content or data from sensors, using non-relational data models.

+3. **Data Warehouse:** A centralized repository that combines data from multiple sources to allow for complex query and analysis, commonly used for business intelligence reporting.

+4. **Cloud Storage:** Storing data on remote servers accessed over the internet, offering scalability and cost-effectiveness.

+5. **Object Storage:** Data is stored as objects consisting of both data and metadata; often used for images and videos.

+---

+## **Data Cleaning and Preprocessing**

+This is an important stage in any data science task, involving the organization and conversion of raw data into useable structures for further analysis.
+It ensures data is accurate, comprehensive, and ready for analysis.

+The process typically involves these steps:

+- **I. Data Integration:** Merging data from multiple sources into a single data set.

+- **II.
+Data Cleaning:** Assessing data for errors or inconsistencies.
+Actions include removing duplicate values, handling missing data, and correcting formatting misconceptions.

+- **III.
+Data Transformation:** Preparing data for analysis by converting data types, scaling or normalizing numerical data, or encoding categorical values.

+- **IV.
+Data Reduction:** Selecting only the most appropriate columns or features for analysis if the data set is very large.

+- **V. Data Discretization:** Grouping continuous data into categories or ranges to facilitate analysis.

+- **VI.
+Data Sampling:** Selecting a representative subset of data when the original set is too large to analyze in its entirety while maintaining original characteristics.

+**Next Step:** Would you like me to create a summary table comparing the different types of data storage and the types of data they are best suited for?